makocodeproject/makocode/NOTES.md

                     - Value 2: XOR matrix code with PCG-64 seed-0.
                 - Values 34-36: Data shuffle mode
                     - Value 0: No shuffling.
 Data is written per page, in English reading order, e.g. starting from top left, going right, then continuing down, ending at bottom right.
                     - Value 1: Fisher-yates shuffle with PCG-64 seed-0.
 The algorithm proceeds forward, so finding the expected location of the first bits, likely including the fiducial data, is very fast.
 Page order is shuffled using seed-0.
 The position on each page is shuffled using a seed of page-number.
-Thus fiducial data, per-page-hash, or other per-page data can be spread equally across pages by making it a multiple of number of pages.
-Otherwise it would have a normal distribution and some pages would be harder to read.
+Thus, fiducial data, per-page-hash, or other per-page data can be spread equally across pages by making it a multiple of number of pages.
+Otherwise, it would have a normal distribution and some pages would be harder to read.
 Each page has a different shuffled order, which makes it more resilient to physical damage.
                 - Values 37-39: Non-Data Compression
                     - Value 0: No compression
                     - Value 1: LZMA Compression of individual atomic values within address table, encoder data, metadata, except for address size-size.